marcos-pereira/trajectory_drawer/README.md

 ```
 python DrawerPlotter2.py x_trajectory_file.txt y_trajectory_file.txt z_trajectory_file.txt
 ```
+The trajectory is plotted on the coordinate axes x, y and z and can be seen in the file x_trajectory_file.txt.pdf

 # How to use the Drawer
 1. Declare a Drawer2 object and a desired sample time